cagecorn/tile_crawler/WORKFLOWS_GUIDE.md

 - **Emit events instead of hard dependencies.** Each workflow should publish events for other systems to react to.
 Direct calls are allowed, but events make unit tests easier.
-- **Example:** `monsterDeathWorkflow(context)` broadcasts `entity_death`,
+- **Example:** `monsterDeathWorkflow(context)` applies experience immediately,
-  applies experience immediately, triggers a loot drop, and finally removes the monster.
-Tests import this workflow to simulate a kill without running the entire game loop.
+  triggers a loot drop, and finally removes the monster.
+In the main game loop, an `entity_death` event should call this workflow so tests can simulate a kill without running the entire game loop.

 ## When to Add a Workflow
 1. A feature triggers multiple managers or requires several side effects.